BUA104 Introduction to Business Management (4)

 BUA305 Effective Business Writing (3)

-Prerequisite: ENG 150.
+Prerequisite: COM204.
 A course to improve writing skills in business situations, emphasizing the application of business principles in a diverse workplace.
 Cross-listed as ENG 304.

 BUA306 Safety, Health and Environmental Issues in Management (3)